9 Species of Woodpeckers in Alabama

 The Hairy Woodpecker is a small but strong bird that forages over massive tree trunks and major branches.
 It has a significantly longer bill than the Downy Woodpecker, which is nearly thornlike.

-Hairy Woodpeckers have a rather soldierly appearance, with their erect, flat posture on tree trunks and striped heads.
+Hairy Woodpeckers have a rather soldierly appearance, erecting, flat posture on tree trunks and striped heads.

 These birds occasionally drink sap flowing from sapsucker wells in the bark.
 They’ve also been sighted nibbling into sugar cane to drink the sugary juice.

-You can find these woodpeckers by scanning the trunks and main branches of large trees.
-Also, listen for their sharp, whinny, or powerful peek call.
+You can find these woodpeckers by scanning large tree trunks and main branches.
+Also, listen for their sharp, whiny, or powerful peek call.

 If you stand quietly while they’re foraging, you can often hear their energetic tapping.

-Moreover, if you have dead trees or dead parts of living trees in your yard, it’s fine to leave them standing.
+Moreover, if you have dead trees or dead parts of living trees in your yard, leaving them standing is fine.

 A couple of hairy woodpeckers may attempt to start a family there.
 Their hole could eventually house chickadees, wrens, nuthatches, bluebirds, or flying squirrels.